 Konsthall C forms one half of the central laundry on Cigarrvägen 14 in Hökarängen.
 The house is called Blå taket ("Blue Roof") and was designed by the architect David Helldén and built in 1949 for the Tobaksområdet (part of Hökarängen).
 The idea was that the house would be a social meeting place for the residents in the area.
 In addition to the central laundry room, space was created for several other activities.
-Over the years, it has been used as a school, dance hall and youth center.
+Over the years, it has been used as a school, dance hall and youth centre.

 The owner and operations manager of the premises and building is Stockholmshem.

 About the neighbourhood

 Hökarängen is the fruit of the utopian social projects of the 1940s, growing out of a critique of functionalism.
 In the small-scale neighbourhood units close to nature, the democratic citizen could live and work.
 Through large-scale construction, where Hökarängen was the first of its kind, Folkhemmet would emerge.

 Hökarängen has been partly tamped with a reputation for being an area of substance abuse, social unrest and financial vulnerability.